CMU-cabot/cabot-e-arduino/README.md

 - The Cabot's handle has three main features namely, touch sensor, push buttons (four of them), and vibrators (three of them).
 - The touch sensor is used for giving user feedback to the robot while it is moving, to ensure that the robot moves along with the user without getting lost.
 - The three vibrators are useful for giving alerts to the user in response to obstacles encountered in the front and on the sides of the robot while it is moving.
+They also provide alerts/ warnings to the user about upcoming left turns and right turns.
 - The four push butons are useful for giving manual input signals to the robot, to command it to move in preferred directions (forward, backward, left turn, and right turn).
-- The touch sensor is usually a thin film of conductive material like Copper (Cu).
+- The touch sensor is usually connected to a conductive material like copper film, or copper plate.

 ## Related repositories